AdobeDocs/analytics-platform.pt-BR/help/data-views/data-views-usecases.md

 * Para um determinado canal de marketing ou uma campanha específica, você está direcionando usuários pela primeira vez?
 Como essa escolha influencia as taxas de conversão?

-Uma métrica facilita esse relatório:
+Há uma métrica que facilita esse relatório:

 <!--* 1 dimension: [Session type](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/component-reference.html?lang=en#optional) - This dimension has two values: 1) [!UICONTROL New] and 2) [!UICONTROL Returning].
 The [!UICONTROL New] line item includes all of the behavior (i.e. metrics against this dimension) from a session that has been determined to be a person's defined first session.
 Everything else is included in the [!UICONTROL Returning] line item (assuming everything belongs to a session).
 Where metrics are not part of any session, they fall into the 'Not applicable' bucket for this dimension.-->

 * [Novas sessões](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/component-reference.html?lang=pt-BR#optional).
-Uma nova sessão é definida como a primeira sessão definida de uma pessoa na janela de relatórios.
+Uma nova sessão se trata da primeira sessão definida de uma pessoa na janela de relatórios.

    <!--* [Return sessions](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/component-reference.html?lang=en#optional) Return sessions is the number of sessions that were not a person's first-ever session.-->